gilch/hissp/docs/lissp_whirlwind_tour.rst

    "Comment(';comments are parsed objects too!\\n')"

-   ;;; Except for strings and tuples, objects in Hissp should evaluate ;;; to themselves.
+   ;;; Except for str atoms and tuples, objects in Hissp should evaluate ;;; to themselves.
 But when the object lacks a Python literal notation, ;;; the compiler is in a pickle!